Emotiv/cortex-example/mobile/README.md

 #### iOS
 - iOS device (iOS version 11.0 or higher)
 - EMOTIV App for iOS
+- When run project Swift with iOS.
+You should have [cocoapod](https://cocoapods.org/) installed already and run command `pod install` in folder of project.

 ## EMOTIV App mobile
 [What is EMOTIV App (for desktop)?](https://emotiv.gitbook.io/cortex-manual/)